WraithGlade/WG-rainbow-vim/README.md

 Anything that aids the user's experience using software (no matter how slightly) is usually worth doing!

-**PS**: Alternatively, for cases where you want to disable the rainbow syntax script without uninstalling it, you can run Vim with `vim --noplugin` instead of just `vim` and it'll disable all auto-loading of all plugins (not just `rainbow.vim`) in Vim's `plugin` folder, so that you can have a clean Vim instance whenever you want or need one. `vim --noplugin` is also useful for comparing Vim's behavior without plugins against Vim's behavior with plugins, such as for debugging or testing or clarifying your understanding of the system.
+**PS**: Alternatively, for cases where you want to disable the rainbow syntax script *completely* (so that it never even loads) without uninstalling it, you can run Vim with `vim --noplugin` instead of just `vim` and it'll disable all auto-loading of all plugins (not just `rainbow.vim`) in Vim's `plugin` folder, so that you can have a clean Vim instance whenever you want or need one. `vim --noplugin` is also useful for comparing Vim's behavior without plugins against Vim's behavior with plugins, such as for debugging or testing or clarifying your understanding of the system.
 If a bug doesn't happen with `vim --noplugin` but *does* with just `vim` then one or more plugins is likely contributing to it.

+Remember though that using `:RbOn`, `:RbOff`, `:RbToggle` (or any of the other provided shorthand commands) and/or modifying the "BASIC SETUP" section of the `rainbow.vim` file to change which provided functions it calls (e.g. such as setting it off by default) is usually the preferred way of managing this rainbow highlighter script's effects.

 ## Extras (Bonus)

-The `rainbow.vim` file's comments also contain a section giving recommendations on what Lisp/Scheme-like languages you may want to use or explore and what their most salient advantages and disadvantages are.
+The `rainbow.vim` file's comments also contain a section giving recommendations on what Lisp/Scheme-like languages you may want to use or explore and what some of their most salient advantages and disadvantages may be.

-Search `rainbow.vim` for the section titled "If you're having trouble deciding what language to use" if you want to read those recommendations and potentially broaden your awareness of some related s-expression based programming languages.
+Search `rainbow.vim` for the section titled "If you're having trouble deciding what language to use" if you want to read those language recommendations and potentially broaden your awareness of the diverse range of related s-expression based programming languages that are available.